-In certain circumstances (and subject to the rules in COLL), if the Manager has lost touch with an investor, the Manager will be permitted to pay the investor's client money balance to a registered charity after six years.
+In certain circumstances, if the Manager has lost touch with an investor, the Manager will be permitted to pay the investor's client money balance to a registered charity after six years.
 The Manager will not do so until reasonable efforts have been made to contact the investor.
 The investor will still be entitled to recover this money from the Manager at a later date irrespective of whether the Manager has paid the money to charity.
+This is subject to the rules in COLL, which require the Manager to transfer any distribution payment which remains unclaimed after a period of six years from the date of payment to the Scheme's capital property.